ninju3/mowerSim/README.md

 ## Algorythm

-Mowers moves are computed independentlty, on multiple processes, and they use a shared 1 dimensional array of boleans, to keep track of the availabilty of each cell of the lawn grid
+Mowers moves are computed independentlty, on multiple processes, and they use a shared 1 dimensional array of boleans, to keep track of the availabilty of each cell of the lawn grid.

+As we are mainly using indexes to modify the shared array, the complexity of the algorythm is low.

 ## Improvements